-Watanabe [1997] is one of the few papers that apply the NAIRU model to an examination of the price-output gap relationship in Japan.
-He posits that it is possible to categorize countries into the three above-mentioned types and attempts to verify this hypothesis by estimating a single nested inflation function.
-From the results, he concludes that a Phillips-Curve type relationship exists in the case of Japan5.
-While no verification is attempted, the paper also presents the conjecture that a NAIRU-type relationship exists in the case of the U.S..
-Is he correct in asserting that countries can be clearly classified according to these types of relationship which exist between the output gap and price fluctuations?
+results, he concludes that a Phillips Curve-type relationship exists in the case of Japan.
+While no verification is attempted, the paper also presents the conjecture that a NAIRU-type relationship exists in the case of the U.S. Is he correct in asserting that countries can be clearly classified according to these types of relationship which exist between the output gap and price fluctuations?
 And if so, then what determines this classification?
 These are the fundamental themes of this paper.

 The main findings of this paper can be summarized as follows.
-The estimation results of our study confirm Watanabe [1997] insofar as it is possible to classify major industrial countries (the analysis covered Japan, the U.S., Germany, the U.K. and Canada) into specific types according to the price-output gap relationship.
-However, our results also indicate that a country can move from one type to another depending on the period examined6.
+The estimation results of our study confirm Watanabe (1997) insofar as it is possible to classify major industrialized countries (the analysis covered Japan, the U.S., Germany, the U.K., and Canada) into specific types according to the price-output gap relationship.
+However, our results also indicate that a country can move from one type to another depending on the period examined.
 This implies that country classifications are not solely determined by structural factors, such as the system of wage determination.
-In addition, it is possible that the classification is influenced by people's expectations as a speed limit during the early portion of the study is attributed to the important share of raw materials in the U.S. economy during this period.
-Because of their specific properties, primary product prices rise very sharply in response to supply shortages, even in the presence of a considerable output gap on the macroeconomic level.
-In an economy largely dependent on primary products, this upward movement in primary product prices can easily trigger price increases throughout the economy.
-Turner [1995] has attempted a similar study for all G7 countries.
+In addition, it is possible that the classification is influenced by people's expectations as reflected in the speed of nominal price adjustments.
+In other words, our findings point to the possibility that a country's price-output gap relationship, which is closely related to expectation formation, depends on a country's inflation history resulting from various past events and shocks, including the performance of monetary policy.